 - Year 1 and Year 2, from the end of Reception based on the 'good level of development' judgement

-- Years 3-6, from the end of Year 2 (key-stage 1) based on National Curriculum levels or assessment against national standards.
+- Years 3-6, from the end of Year 2 (key-stage 1) based on National Curriculum levels or assessment of national standards.

 Key groups of pupils

-- the most-able pupils, typically with the highest starting points
+- The higher attaining pupils, typically with the highest starting points

-- those pupils who need to catch-up their peers
+- Those pupils who need to catch-up with their peers